pmndrs/react-three-fiber/markdown/pitfalls.md

 return <mesh position-x={x} />
 ```

-You are forcing a full component (+ its children) through React and its diffing mechanism 60 times per second.

 #### ✅ Instead, use refs and mutate!
 This is totally fine and that's how you would do it in plain Threejs as well.

 ```jsx